nodejs/admin/Moderation-Policy.md

 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the Node.js GitHub organization.
-* It is always permitted and encouraged to report users interacting in bad faith to GitHub.
 * If it is clear that there is no intention to collaborate in good faith, it is possible to hide comments of non-Collaborators.
 In that case there is an exception to the reporting requirement described above.